 Chemical engineers with a profile towards energy and environment are very attractive for many different branches of industry – such as suppliers of energy and chemicals, the pulp and paper industry, the vehicle industry and in companies specialising in environmental issues like the recycling of materials.

 Our engineers can be found in traditional Swedish industry, in small start-up companies, consultant companies, governmental institutions, research institutes and universities.
 The need for engineers with the competence offered by the programme will continue to be great in the future.

-Find out what our student from the programme think about his time at KTH.
+Find out what our student from the programme thinks about his time at KTH.

 Changes in the programme may occur.